Graph Threading: Problem Formulation

-\ip\ is in fact an integer linear program, though this is not helpful algorithmically because integer programming is NP-complete.
+\ip\, defined as minimizing $\sum_{uv \in E} x_{uv}$, is, in fact, an integer linear program.
+However, this observation is not helpful algorithmically because integer programming is NP-complete.
 Nonetheless, local threading will be a useful perspective for our later algorithms.

 The observations above show that any threading $T$ induces a local threading by setting each count $x_{uv}$ to the number of times $T$ visits edge $uv$, with the same length: $|T| = \sum_{uv\in E} x_{uv}$.
-In the following theorem, we show the converse, and thus the equivalence of threadings with local threadings:
+In the following theorem, we show the converse and, thus, the equivalence of threadings with local threadings:

 \begin{theorem} We can construct a threading $T$ of $G$ from a local threading $\set{x_{uv}}$ of $G$ such that $T$ visits edge $uv$ exactly $x_{uv}$ times.
 Hence $|T| = \sum_{uv \in E} x_{uv}$. \end{theorem}